-BOOK REVIEW: Realizing Hope: Life Beyond Capitalism, by Michael Albert, Zed Books, 2006
+BOOK REVIEW: Michael Albert (2006) Realizing Hope: Life Beyond Capitalism.
+Zed Books

-Michael Albert wrote Realizing Hope: Life Beyond Capitalism to refute criticisms of his earlier book, PARECON: Life After Capitalism.
+Michael Albert wrote Realizing Hope: Life Beyond Capitalism to counter criticisms of his earlier book, PARECON: Life After Capitalism.

 PARECON (Participatory Economics) is Albert’s anarchist vision of

 “an alternative to capitalism, built on familiar values including solidarity, equity, diversity and people democratically controlling their own lives, but utilizing original institutions.”